bguiz/tmp-inj-docs/.gitbook/developers/modules/injective/oracle/03_messages.md

 }
 ```

 This message is expected to fail if:

-* the Relayer (`sender`) is not an authorized oracle publisher or if `assetId` is not unique amongst the provided asset pairs
+- the Relayer (`sender`) is not an authorized oracle publisher or if `assetId` is not unique amongst the provided asset pairs
-* ECDSA signature verification fails for the `SignedPriceOfAssetPair`
+- ECDSA signature verification fails for the `SignedPriceOfAssetPair`
-* The difference between timestamps exceeds the `MaxStorkTimestampIntervalNano` (500 milliseconds).
+- the difference between timestamps exceeds the `MaxStorkTimestampIntervalNano` (500 milliseconds).

 ## MsgRelayProviderPrices